-Learn How to Protect Your Business from Non-Fraud Chargebacks
+Learn How to Protect Your Businessfrom Non-Fraud Chargebacks

 A chargeback, or dispute, is something that your customers can initiate when they are unhappy with a credit or debit card payment you processed at your business.
 While you may disagree with your customer, in most cases their bank will open a formal dispute on your customer’s behalf.

 While we do everything we can to help you win the dispute, the final decision isn’t up to us — the card issuer is the ultimate arbiter of the resolution.
 For each dispute type, there are specific types of documentation that are considered more credible than others and may help support your challenge.
-This is known as “compelling evidence,” and the more of it you can provide, the better your chances are of winning.
+This is known as “compelling evidence” and the more of it you can provide, the better your chances are of winning.

-While we hope that chargebacks aren’t something you have to experience with great frequency, it’s important for you to understand how to defend against them so you can be prepare.
-We’ve put together an overview of three most common types of chargeback disputes, along with ways to best help prevent and defend against them.
+While we hope that chargebacks aren’t something you have to experience with great frequency, it’s important for you to understand how to defend against them so you can be prepared.
+We’ve put together an overview of the three most common types of chargeback disputes, along with ways to best help prevent and defend against them.

 Common non-fraud chargeback #1: Goods or services were not as described or were defective

 Customer complaint: The quality of the product or service was not what was promised.

 Your prevention plan: Although there’s no guaranteed way to prevent chargebacks, there are some proactive steps you can take to help:

 On the document where the total price is listed — whether that’s an invoice, a contract or an email — be sure to accurately describe in detail the goods or services offered.
 This can reduce the possibility of misunderstanding or confusion.
 Review this description with your customer before the customer pays.

 Prior to delivery or beginning work, get your customer’s signature (electronically or in writing) acknowledging this description of the goods or services, along with your terms and conditions.